GrzegorzKozub/toys/README.md

 ### GPU undervolt

+*RTX 3080* has 1440 MHz base clock and 1710 MHz boost clock as seen in *GPU-Z*.
+The default frequency curve aims at 2000 MHz as seen in *Afterburner*.

+On stock settings, when gaming with uncapped framerate, the clock reaches 1860-1920 MHz at 993-1030 mV.

-In *Afterburner*, set core clock to -290MHz and drag 900mV point to 1920MHz.
+In *Afterburner*, set the core clock to -290 MHz (2000 - 1710), drag the chosen voltage point to the desired clock target using the curve editor and hit apply.

+Results

+- 1920 MHz at 875 mV
+- 1920 MHz at 900 mV - does not crash *Metro Exodus*
+- 1860 MHz at 900 mV - does not crash *Lords of the Fallen*

 ### Thermals